khaudio/creature_adventures/Rules.md

 ## **Ascension**

-`Ascension` swaps two players' positions on the game board.
+`Ascension` swaps any two players' positions on the game board.
 It can only be used once per charge; i.e., once a player uses `Ascension`, they must purchase another one using more `Attribute Points`.
-Furthermore, the player receives `Astral Sickness` after teleporting, and cannot use `Ascension` on the next turn.
+Furthermore, the player receives `Astral Sickness` after casting, and cannot use `Ascension` on the next turn.

 - Level 1 (Cost: 3 `Attribute Points` per charge)

 ## **Quiet Shoes**

-`Quiet Shoes` slow the accumulation of foostep counters in the wilderness.
+`Quiet Shoes` slows the accumulation of foostep counters in the wilderness.

 - Level 1 (Cost: 1 `Attribute Point`):